 If you have a Community Services Card and are transferring to NZ Super then your current card can be used to its expiry date, but you will need to reapply when it expires.
 NZ Super is counted as income and you need to update your income details.

+D

 Disability Allowance

 Disability Allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.

-Who can get it
+Who can get it?

 You may get a Disability Allowance if you:

-•have a disability that is likely to last at least six months
+have a disability that is likely to last at least six months

-•have regular, ongoing costs because of your disability which are not fully covered by another agency
+have regular, ongoing costs because of your disability which are not fully covered by another agency

-•are a New Zealand citizen or permanent resident
+are a New Zealand citizen or permanent resident

-•normally live in New Zealand and intend to stay here.
+normally live in New Zealand and intend to stay here.

 It also depends on how much you and your spouse or partner earn.

-How much you can get
+How much you can get?

 This depends on your circumstances.

+E

 Early Learning Payment

 The Early Learning Payment helps pay the costs of Early Childhood Education for children aged 18 months to three years who are from families enrolled in selected Family Start or Early Start Programmes.
 If you are enrolled in Family Start or Early Start you will be assigned a family/whänau worker who will contact Work and Income for you.